 Depreciation is computed on the straight-line basis over the estimated useful lives of the assets.
-Depreciation expense for the year ended June 30, 2020 was \$18,178.
+Depreciation expense for the year ended June 30, 2022 was \$23,203.
 The estimated useful life of property and equipment ranges from 3 to 10 years.

 - h) Donated Goods Donated materials, equipment and other assets are reflected as contributions in the accompanying financial statements at their estimated fair market values at the date of the gift. - i) Income Tax The Clinic has been granted tax exempt status under the Internal Revenue Code Section 501(c)(3) on all income other than unrelated business income.
 Accordingly, no provision for income tax has been provided in the accompanying financial statements.
-The Clinic has been classified as an organization that is not a private foundation. - j) Concentration of Credit Risk The Clinic occasionally maintains deposits in excess of federally insured limits.
+The Clinic has been classified as an organization that is not a private foundation. - j) Concentration of Credit Risk The Clinic has a risk of maintaining deposits in excess of federally insured limits.
 These items are identified as a concentration of credit risk requiring disclosure, regardless of the degree of risk.
 The risk is managed by maintaining all deposits in high quality financial institutions.
-The Clinic has not experienced any losses on its cash accounts. - k) Uncertain Tax Positions As of June 30, 2020, the Clinic has no uncertain tax positions that qualify for either recognition or disclosure in the financial statements.
-The tax years subject to examination by the taxing authorities are the years ended June 30, 2017 through 2019.
+The Clinic has not experienced any losses on its cash accounts. - k) Uncertain Tax Positions As of June 30, 2022, the Clinic has no uncertain tax positions that qualify for either recognition or disclosure in the financial statements.
+The tax years subject to examination by the taxing authorities are the years ended June 30, 2019 through 2021.